One Nation: First elections (1998)

 The 1998 Queensland state election produced One Nation's greatest electoral success, with the ALP winning 44 seats to be the largest party in the Assembly, the Coalition winning 32 seats and One Nation winning 11 seats.
 During the campaign, polling for One Nation led to commentators saying One Nation might secure the balance of power in a hung parliament.
 During the campaign, all three major political parties suffered a decline in voter support due to One Nation having entered the fray.
 The National Party saw an 11.1% drop in support, their Liberal Party coalition partners lost 6.7% and Labor's vote dropped 4.0%.
 To the surprise of many pundits, the One Nation Party received 22.7% of the first preference vote, giving them the second largest voter turnout for any party in Queensland during the 1998 election.
 One Nation drew the majority of its support from regional and rural Queensland, winning nine of its 11 seats in rural and regional electorates.

 With nearly 23% of the vote, One Nation gained a higher percentage of the vote than any other third party (i.e. not Labor or Coalition) at the state or territory level since Federation.
 This was also the only election at which a third party gained more votes than both the Liberal Party and the National Party considered separately.

-Subsequently, the One Nation contingent in the Queensland Parliament split, with dissident members forming the rival City-Country Alliance in late 1999.
+One Nation did well enough to render any attempt to calculate a statewide two-party vote meaningless.
+Additionally, it did well enough to deny Labor a majority, as seven of One Nation's seats would have gone to Labor had it not been for leakage of Coalition preferences.
+Had Labor won even one of those seats, it would have been able to form government in its own right.
+As it turned out, Labor took one of those seats a few months later in a by-election triggered by the resignation of the One Nation member.

 At the 1998 federal election, Hanson contested the new seat of Blair after a redistribution effectively split Oxley in half.
 Hanson lost to Liberal candidate Cameron Thompson, and the One Nation candidate in Oxley lost the seat to ALP candidate Bernie Ripoll.
 One Nation candidate Heather Hill was elected as a senator for Queensland.
 Hill's eligibility to sit as a senator was successfully challenged in Sue v Hill under the Australian Constitution on the basis that she had failed to renounce her childhood British citizenship, despite being a naturalised Australian citizen.
 The seat went to the party's Len Harris following a recount.

 Political scientists Ian McAllister and Clive Bean, in an analysis of the 1998 federal election, found that although it was assumed that One Nation supporters came from a traditionally conservative demographic, instead: